bcmaia/runcodes-frontend-2/README.md

 ### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)

 ## Available Scripts
 In the project directory, you can run:

 ### `npm run dev`

 Runs the app in the development mode.<br>
 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+### `npm run test-server`
+Runs a json-server backend that can be used to quickly test the frontend.
+ Use this in a second terminal along side `npm run dev` to effectively test the app.

+### `npm run doc`
+Creates documentation for the project.

 ### `npm run build`